-For the purposes of this provision, the expression "an offer of units to the public" in relation to any units in any Relevant Member State means the communication in any form and by any means of sufficient information on the terms of the offer and the units to be offered so as to enable an investor to decide to purchase or subscribe the units, as the same may be varied in that Member State by any measure implementing the Prospectus Directive in that Member State, the expression "Prospectus Directive" means Directive 2003/71/EC (and amendments thereto, including the 2010 PD Amending Directive, to the extent implemented in the Relevant Member State), and includes any relevant implementing measure in the Relevant Member State and the expression "2010 PD Amending Directive" means Directive 2010/73/EU.
+For the purposes of this provision, the expression "an offer of units to the public" in relation to any units in any Relevant Member State means the communication in any form and by any means of sufficient information on the terms of the offer and the units to be offered so as to enable an investor to decide to purchase or subscribe the units, as the same may be varied in that Member State by any measure implementing the Prospectus Directive in that Member State, the expression "Prospectus Directive" means Directive 2003/71/EC (and amendments thereto, including the 2010 PD Amending Directive, to the extent implemented in the Relevant Member State and the expression "2010 PD Amending Directive" means Directive 2010/73/EU.

-The core strategy of Mori Hills REIT Investment Corporation ("Mori Hills" or the "AIF") is "investment in the city", which is based on the belief that mixed-use urban spaces, combining uses such as work, residence, recreation, rest and study, create synergies that enhance customer satisfaction, attract more people traffic into the area and promote the area development as a whole.
+Article 23 (1)(a) Objectives of the AIF The core strategy of Mori Hills REIT Investment Corporation ("Mori Hills" or the "AIF") is "investment in the city", which is based on the belief that mixed-use urban spaces, combining uses such as work, residence, recreation, rest and study, create synergies that enhance customer satisfaction, attract more people traffic into the area and promote the area development as a whole.
 "City" in this context refers to not merely a geographic location with an aggregation of buildings, but a "space" which integrates various needs of the people's urban lifestyle and includes the entirety of the economic and cultural activities of the people that gather in such space.
 Mori Hills believes that "investment in the city" will continue to provide stable rental revenue and a solid foundation for portfolio growth to achieve its investment objective of maximizing the value of the unitholders' investments over a long term.
-Mori Hills aims to achieve its objectives through the following strategies: Continue to seek premium properties in central Tokyo.
+Investment strategy Mori Hills aims to achieve its objectives through the following strategies: Continue to seek premium properties in central Tokyo.
 Mori Hills seeks to continue its focus on investing in "premium properties", and in mixed-use urban spaces that combine uses such as work, residence, recreation, rest and study, to create synergies that enhance customer satisfaction, attract more people traffic into the area and promote the area development as a whole.
 Leverage the acquisition pipeline of the Sponsor and the Mori Building Group.
 Mori Hills and Mori Building Investment Management Co., Ltd. (the "AIFM") intend to achieve continued growth in its portfolio by leveraging assistance from Mori Building Co., Ltd. (the "Sponsor") through the support agreement with the Sponsor.
 The Sponsor has agreed to give Mori Hills preferential negotiation rights and will provide Mori Hills with information on properties that meet its investment criteria before providing it to any other person, subject to certain exceptions.
 Utilize the asset management experience of the AIFM.
 Mori Hills seeks to take advantage of the knowledge, experience and network of the AIFM in the real estate market to help it locate and acquire properties that fit its investment strategy.
 Focus on maintaining and increasing NOI yields and asset values.
 Mori Hills intends to continue acquiring properties that will maintain or enhance portfolio net operating income yields.
-Leverage its relationship with the Sponsor as its property manager.
-The Sponsor acts as the property manager for nearly all of Mori Hills' properties.
+Leverage its relationship with the Sponsor to ensure thoughtful and efficient management of its properties.
+Increase the number of pass-through master leases over the medium to long term.
 Mori Hills will use its relationship with the Sponsor to ensure thoughtful and efficient management of its properties.
-Increase the number of pass-through master leases over the medium to long term.
-Mori Hills will seek to increase the percentage of pass-through master leases and decrease the percentage of fixed-rent master leases in its portfolio over the medium to long term in order to capture the upside of market conditions.
 Optimize operating costs.
-Mori Hills operating costs, while not sacrificing competiveness and tenant satisfaction.
+Mori Hills seeks to maintain operating costs at an appropriate level through efficient operational management and regular review of operating costs, while not accuiring competiveness and ternat satisfaction.